PoxApp/Data-Donation-Service/README.md

 # DataDonation

-The Data Donation Service for the CovApp
+The Data Donation Service for the PoxApp

 # Production